-Cherry Blossom Tree craft for kids
+Cherry Blossom Tree craft

 These were cut out and we were ready to get started on our trees.

 I put a bunch of dots of glue on the circles.
 Older kids could do this part.
 Squeezing the glue bottle is a great fine motor strengthening exercise for little hands.